-As part of our Beginner UX Course, Alessandra was able to work on an existing app, Fledglink, which also allowed her to build her ux portfolio.
+As part of our UX/UI Design Course, Alessandra was able to work on an existing app, Fledglink, which also allowed her to build her UX portfolio.

 After working for many years as a graphic designer and art director in design companies and communication firms, I decided to pursue a career in user experience.
 I am interested in working on products and services that can improve people’s life.
 And hopefully I’ll be able to use my new skills and knowledge for that purpose.
 Research has been always at the centre of my work, where I can observe behaviours and patterns to create services and design work that could impact and improve people’s experience in an intuitive way.